Courage-1984/ai-image-colorization-results/README.md

 ### MyHeritage In Color:

-Unfortunately this doesn't give your image back at full resolution.
+Unfortunately this doesn't give your image back at full resolution & has a watermark.

 | Original  | Colorized Result |
 | ------------- | ------------- |